Integration after Intensity

 Integration does not usually mean returning to who you were before.

-Intensity often exposes inner multiplicity — different parts, needs, fears, and values that have been held together by adaptation or achievement.
+Intensity often exposes inner multiplicity: different parts, needs, fears, and values that have been held together by adaptation or achievement.
 When these structures loosen, inner conflict may increase before coherence emerges.

-In psychosynthesis, integration is understood as a movement from part-led living toward greater self-leadership.
+In Psychosynthesis, integration is understood as a movement from part-led living toward greater Self-leadership.
 This does not eliminate conflict, but changes one’s relationship to it.
 Choice becomes possible where compulsion once dominated.
 Values begin to guide action more consistently than fear or urgency.

 Integration, then, is not resolution in the sense of closure.
 It is a reorganisation that allows life to be lived more consciously and responsibly over time.